PDI-DGS-Protolab/DistributedLoggingSystems/Flume/README.md

 Due to the high level of complexity reached by Flume, Cloudera thought a great refactoring was necessary and pertinent to make Flume easier to use and to integrate with other developmetns.
 The last version with the old philosophy was the version 0.9.4.
 After that point, Flume was renaming to Flume NG.

-Although Cloudera recommends to use Flume NG, it is important to notice that still is quite recent and presents some limitations in the API.
-Also, it lacks of enough documentation, which is plenty of sections described with the ter "TBD" *(To Be Determined)*.
-This is the cause to test both versions, the old and the one, and check out Flume as a whole technology with two faces.
-This let us analyze the progression and speed capacity in the development of Flume.

 ### Flume v0.9.3

 The approach followed in this old version consisted on the creation of a